-- The family must satisfy the employment requirements by demonstrating one or more adult members of the family who will own the home at commencement of homeownership assistance is currently employed on a full-time basis (the term "full-time employment" means not less than an average of 30 hours per week); and has been continuously so employed during the year before commencement of homeownership assistance for the family.
+- The family must satisfy the employment requirements by demonstrating one or more adult members of the family who will own the home at the commencement of homeownership assistance are currently employed on a full-time basis (the term "full-time employment" means not less than an average of 30 hours per week); and has been continuously so employed during the year before the commencement of homeownership assistance for the family.

 - The employment requirement does not apply to elderly and disabled families.
-In addition, if a family, other than an elderly or disabled family includes a person with disabilities, WHA will grant an exemption from the employment requirement if WHA determines that it is needed as a reasonable accommodation.
+In addition, if a family other than an elderly or disabled family includes a person with disabilities, WHA will grant an exemption from the employment requirement if WHA determines that it is needed as a reasonable accommodation.

-- The family has not defaulted on a mortgage securing debt to purchase a home under the homeownership option.
+- The family has not defaulted on a mortgage, securing debt to purchase a home under the homeownership option.

 Washington Housing Authority will limit the number of eligible families to participate to 10 per fiscal year.
-Families will be selected according to date and time of application.
-Elderly and disabled families and families participating in or graduates of the Family Self- Sufficiency (FSS) program will be selected ahead of non-participating families.
+Families will be selected according to the date and time of application.
+Elderly and disabled families and families participating in or graduates of the Family Self-Sufficiency (FSS) program will be selected ahead of non-participating families.
 WHA reserves the right to amend this number when necessary as a reasonable accommodation for a person with a disability.
 In such cases, WHA may reduce the number of slots offered in subsequent years.

 Families must meet the following guidelines to be determined eligible to participate in the homeownership option:

-- The family has had no family caused Housing Quality Standards violations within the past year.
+- The family has had no family-caused Housing Quality Standards violations within the past year.